Blog

 2. Create video content for social media

-If you want to maximize your organic reach and reap the most rewards from your content, then consider creating video content for TikTok, Facebook, and Instagram Reels.
+If you want to maximize your organic reach and reap the most rewards from your content, then our number one piece of advice is to lean into video content.

 This works because:

-• Instagram is prioritizing reel content to compete with TikTok and pushing Instagram reel content organically over other content
+• Instagram is prioritizing reels to compete with TikTok and is pushing video content organically more so than other kinds of content

-• There is a preference for video content on social right now – people are more engaged with video content over other types of content
+• People prefer videos and are more engaged with video content over other types of content

 Your videos don’t need to have a high production value in order to be successful.
 TikTok and Instagram have video making tools baked into the platform that make it easy for anyone to make a video.

-Just be sure to use trending sounds in your video, create videos that will appeal to your audience, and post consistently in order to see success with these platforms.
+Just be sure to use trending sounds, create videos that will appeal to your audience, and post consistently to see success…and manage your expectations.
+Social media is a long-term play and success isn’t guaranteed.

 3. Grow a digital community